blurrycontour/zuul-gerrit/doc/source/drivers/gitlab.rst

    .. attr:: labels

-      if present, the list of labels a Merge Request must have.
+      A list of labels a Merge Request must have in order to be enqueued.

 Reference pipelines configuration